We offer the following services:

 We specialize in correcting your body’s misalignments known as subluxations.
 Our goal is to ensure that your spine and the rest of your body are working harmoniously.
 To do so, we will help you develop a plan that will include chiropractic adjustments, prescribed exercises, and lifestyle instructions.
 We will recommend any needed supports such as orthopedic pillows, support belts, etc.

 Request An Appointment

-Disc and Joint Specialized Treatment with Non-Surgical Spinal Decompression (available at our Concord location)
+Disc and Joint Specialized Treatment with Non-Surgical Spinal Decompression (Available at both our San Francisco and Concord clinics)

 As a member of DISC CENTERS OF AMERICA, we have advanced training and certification in this specialized treatment for spinal disc and joint disorders.
 Hold off on that spine surgery until you've tried NSSD.
 With an 84-91% success rate, and pain relief usually with 2-4 weeks, this keeps most people off the operating table and getting back their lives.
 No drugs, no surgery!
 Available at both our San Francisco and Concord clinics. www.EastBayDiscCenters.com

 Cold Laser Therapy for Speedy Healing from Numerous Conditions

 Pain in the hands or feet can be agonizing and can destroy your quality of life.
 Certain conditions predispose you to neuropathy: diabetes, chemotherapy, alcohol abuse, vitamin deficiencies, some infections, vascular or nerve problems, among others.
 Our treatment is unique and very effective.
 We use a combination of infrared light and vibration therapies along with a nutritional protocol to get you standing on both feet and living your life again.

 Migraine suffers have usually tried all sorts of medication in an attempt to manage their often excruciating symptoms.
 What they likely don’t know is that drug-free chiropractic adjustments can be more effective.
 If you’re a migraine sufferer in the Bay Area, make an appointment with Dr. Harris Meyer of Body Focus Health Center, located in the Financial District of San Francisco, California, and see for yourself.